fieldtrip/website/tutorial/sleep.md

     cfg.avgoverfreq         = 'yes';
     freq_continuous_spindle = ft_selectdata(cfg, freq_continuous);

-Concatenate the average frequency band signals to one data trial and combine the channels with each one frequency band to a single data structure
+Concatenate the average frequency band signals to one data trial and combine the channels with each one frequency band to a single data structure:

       data_continuous_swa                  = [];
       data_continuous_swa.label            = {'swa'};